nickwithey/obsidian/AWS Accounts.md

 What are the 2 types of IAM User credential ?;Access key and AWS console access What are IAM Access Keys used for ?;Accessing AWS via command line / API What are IAM long term credentils ?; Credentials that don't change regularly and ones that the user has to change.
-Which type of IAM security principal does not use Access
+Which type of IAM security principal does not use Access Keys ?; IAM Roles